Guidance for cattle keepers on the bovine TB surveillance testing intervals for areas in England, Wales and Scotland for 2019.

-Herds in the Low Risk Area and annual testing parts of the Edge Area within a 3km radius of a lesion and/or culture positive TB breakdown herd will temporarily have more intensive TB testing.
-This enhanced TB surveillance regime is commonly known as ‘radial testing’.
+Herds in the Low Risk Area and annual testing parts of the Edge Area that happen to be located within a 3km radius of a new lesion and/or culture positive TB breakdown herd will continue to be subjected to a more intensive TB testing regime (commonly known as ‘radial testing’).

-APHA will only write to individual keepers if there are changes to their area or herd testing interval explaining the reason for the change.
+APHA only writes to individual keepers if there are changes to their area or herd testing interval, explaining the reason for the change.

-All cattle keepers on an annual or 6-monthly testing interval must also comply with statutory pre-movement testing requirements, unless an exemption applies to the animal being moved or the type of movement.
-This includes any such herds in the Low Risk Area, for example, herds undergoing radial testing.
+All keepers of cattle herds on an annual or six-monthly testing interval must also comply with statutory pre-movement testing requirements, unless an exemption applies to the animal being moved or the type of movement.
+This includes herds in the Low Risk Area that are tested more frequently than the default 48 month interval, for example, herds undergoing radial testing.